 “Alain!
 It’s Renia!”

-Oh Hell.
+Oh hell.
 She turned and darted to the street, paused for a scooter to whiz by, and hurried to the door of Le Sanctuaire.

 The goddess of the fountain stared with graceful ease as she poured her steady water.
 Better not.
 Better not be sure, because after all, she didn’t know how or what had happened exactly, whether he’d gone mad or fallen asleep or done the one thing he’d agreed not to do.
-No, she didn’t know how he’d injured himself but the reality was she had a clear idea.
+No, she didn’t know how he’d injured himself but she had an idea.

 “Please come,” she said.
 “There’s blood.”